pavelshm10/react-task/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## `npm install`
-Import all the libraries from npm Registry
+Import all libraries from npm Registry

 ## Available Scripts